guidogerb/guidogerb-website/@guidogerb/components/storage/README.md

 ## Exports

-- `Storage` / `StorageProvider` — React context provider that provisions scoped storage controllers for the requested areas (local, session, or memory) and notifies listeners when values change.
+- `Storage` / `StorageProvider` — React context provider that provisions scoped storage controllers for the requested areas (local, session, or memory), exposes helpers such as `hasValue`/`setValue`, and notifies listeners when values change.
 - `useStorage` — hook for reading the underlying controllers, listing configured areas, and issuing imperative reads/writes.
 - `useStoredValue` — stateful helper that keeps component state in sync with a key in the selected storage area and exposes setters/removers similar to `useState`.
-- `createStorageController` — factory for constructing standalone controllers when direct access is needed outside React.
+- `createStorageController` — factory for constructing standalone controllers when direct access is needed outside React, now including a lightweight `has(key)` helper for existence checks without triggering deserialization.
 - `createCachePreferenceChannel` / `DEFAULT_CACHE_PREFERENCES` — observable cache governance helpers that persist toggles,
   broadcast updates via `BroadcastChannel`, and keep service worker subscribers in sync.